£100k Childcare Cliff Edge: How to Keep Your Free Hours

 - Tax-Free Childcare gives you a 25% government top-up (max £2,000/year per child)

-- Both benefits work together, you can use both free hours and Tax-Free Childcare
+- Both benefits work together—use free hours plus Tax-Free Childcare for additional hours

 - Both benefits cut off completely if either parent earns £100,000+ (harsh cliff edge)